-- a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - b) Confirming any opportunities for second attempts at the assessment for modules - c) Considering each student's marks' profile so that they can be advised on progression and the range of possible award outcomes. - d) Considering extenuating circumstances as necessary and their implications for progression and results. - e) Determining the appropriate award for each student. - f) Requiring any student whose performance is below that required to progress or achieve an award to withdraw from the University. - 7.1.1 An interim Board of Examiners meeting shall normally be held at the end of the taught module assessment or at the end of a stage of study for a part-time course. - 7.1.2 Students will be required to withdraw where the accumulation of further credit would not result in the achievement of any award according to the Rules of Assessment.
+- a) Confirming the taught module marks achieved, including any marks for reassessment presented to the Board, and awarding credit. - b) Confirming any opportunities for reassessment for modules. - c) Considering each student's marks' profile so that they can be advised on progression and the range of possible award outcomes. - d) Considering extenuating circumstances as necessary and their implications for progression and results. - e) Determining the appropriate award for each student. - f) Requiring any student whose performance is below that required to progress or achieve an award to withdraw from the University. - 7.1.1 An interim Board of Examiners meeting shall normally be held at the end of the taught module assessment or at the end of a year of study for a part-time course.